open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 For OpenTelemetry Java repositories, the version in the `main` branch always ends with `-SNAPSHOT`, so preparing the release branch involves

-* removing `-SNAPSHOT` from the version in the release branch (e.g. updating the version from `1.2.0-SNAPSHOT` to `1.2.0`)
+* removing `-SNAPSHOT` from the version on the release branch (e.g. updating the version from `1.2.0-SNAPSHOT` to `1.2.0`)
-* bumping the version to the next `-SNAPSHOT` in the main branch (e.g. updating the version from `1.2.0-SNAPSHOT` to `1.3.0-SNAPSHOT`)
+* bumping the version to the next `-SNAPSHOT` on main (e.g. updating the version from `1.2.0-SNAPSHOT` to `1.3.0-SNAPSHOT`)

 ```